A fusion learning method to subgroup analysis of Alzheimer's disease

 An appropriate selection of the penalty is very critical to the model estimation.
 Instead of choosing lasso penalty $p_{\tau}(t, \lambda)=\lambda \left | t \right |$ \citep{tibshirani1996regression}, which results in biased estimates due to the over-shrinkage of large coefficients, we use the minimax concave penalty (MCP) \citep{zhang2010nearly} by inducing nearly unbiased estimators with the form

-where $\tau$ is a parameter controlling the concavity of the penalty function.
-Moreover, it is more aggresive in enforcing a sparser solution.
+where $\tau$ is a parameter controlling the concavity of the penalty function, {and $(a)_+=a$, if $a>0$ and $(a)_+=0$, otherwise}.
+Moreover, it is more aggressive in enforcing a sparser solution.
 Consequently, MCP is a more desirable choice.
-The details for computational procedure using ADMM algorithm for a given value of $\lambda$ are provided in the Appendix.
+The details for computational procedure using ADMM algorithm for a given value of $\lambda$ are provided in the Supplementary Material.